psaikido/hugle.uk/pages/prose/Thesium/160-rapprochement.md

 lands, no deer to hunt.
 Nothing to prove his manhood.
 The people that had put them on this reservation thought he was vermin.
 Under the shame, he sensed a great rage.
 A powerless rage and fury at the violence that had been done to his people.
 He wanted to destroy something.
+Had he ever suffered so?

 Now he was in a police car, cruising around the reservation.
 His skin was white and his body large and doughy.
 From behind sunglasses he looked out onto the